page last modified 7/3/14

 11) Installation of the ignition coil, grounding, rigging, and methods of carrying (obviously other than a half-track!).

-Test firing, yes, this explosion of parts actually worked.
-You can see the pack frame I welded up fairly well here.
+Test firing; this explosion of parts actually worked.
+You can see the custom pack frame I fabricated.
+(Sold it, I wonder what ever happened to it.)

 The same '42 with the external fittings removed: